jadebustos/edge-dl/violence-detector/standalone.md

 By default one of each five images will be choosen to make a prediction.
 If you want to modify that you need to change the **FRAMES_STEP** variable in [myvars.py](myvars.py) accordingly.

-## Running the violence-detector application for video files processing
+## Running the violence-detector application for video file processing

 Activate the python virtual environment and run: